-Some other factors that may qualify a stock as blue chip include being a constituent in a major stock index eg. The DOW Index or S&P 500, the company itself being an industry leader in their respective field, and typically being a long-running, financially sound and generally well-established corporation.
+Some other factors that may qualify a stock as a bluechip include being a constituent in a major stock index eg. The DOW Index or S&P 500, the company itself being an industry leader in their respective field, and typically being a long-running, financially sound and generally well-established corporation.

 A great example of blue chip stocks in the US would be FAANG stocks – Facebook, Apple, Amazon, Netflix and Google.
-These tech-giants have regularly grown year-on-year and in many ways dominate the stock market in the US (and if you’re anything like us, much of our free-time).
+These tech giants have regularly grown year on year and in many ways dominate the stock market in the US.

-While Australia doesn’t have an acronym-equivalent to FAANGs that carries the same prestige and glamour to the modern consumer, several Australian corporations have a long and successful history.
-This includes not just with Australian investors but globally.
+While Australia doesn’t have an acronym equivalent to FAANGs that carries the same prestige and glamour to the modern consumer, several Australian corporations have a long and successful history.
+This includes not just Australian investors, but globally.

 The full list of the S&P/ASX20 live can be found here, though this list has remained relatively consistent in recent years.

-The largest piece of the S&P/ASX20 pie is taken up by Financials, with the usual suspects and heavy hitters like Australia and New Zealand Banking Group (ANZ), Commonwealth Bank of Australia (CBA), National Australia Bank Limited (NAB) and Suncorp Group among the top.
+The largest piece of the S&P/ASX20 pie is taken up by Financials, with the usual suspects and heavy hitters like Australia and New Zealand Banking Group (ANZ), Commonwealth Bank of Australia (CBA), National Australia Bank Limited (NAB) and Westpac (WBC) among the top.

 If you’re comparing Online Share Trading companies, the comparison table below displays some of the companies available on Canstar’s database with links to the company’s website.
 The information displayed is based on an average of 6 trades per month.
 Please note the table is sorted by Star Rating (highest to lowest) followed by provider name (alphabetical).
 Use Canstar’s Online Share Trading comparison selector to view a wider range of Online Share Trading companies.